Supporting Schools & LA's

 • Reduced Barriers to Learning – Accessible resources and assistive technology remove obstacles that may otherwise hinder progress.

-If you would like to talk to the team about creating an inclusive curriculum please contact us and we'll arrange an appointment with our head of learning.
+If you would like to talk to the team about creating an inclusive curriculum please contact us and we'll arrange an appointment with our Head of Learning.

 Whether the learner child has a diagnosis or not, we can support them to feel happy and confident with learning, delivering online support whilst they prepare to get back into the classroom or learn in the right space for them.